Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 <img src="Images/usim_login.png" width="400"/>
 </p>

-**Note**: On MacOS, you might get errors related to permissions.
-In these cases, try running your commands with the `sudo` qualifier.
-For example:
+> :warning: On MacOS, you might get errors related to permissions.
+If that is the case, modify the permissions on the `~/.usim` folder and its contents to give your user full read and write permission.
-`sudo USimCLI/mac/usim login auth`.
-This will ask for your MacOS account's password and should help overcome the permission issues.

-**Note : From this point on we will only include MacOS formatted commands in the tutorial, but all the `usim` commands we use will work in all supported operating systems.**
+> :information_source: From this point on we will only include MacOS formatted commands in the tutorial, but all the `usim` commands we use will work in all supported operating systems.**

 * **Action**: Return to your command-line interface.
 Get a list of cloud projects associated with your Unity account using the `usim get projects` command: